 Corn on the cob is a staple in our house during the summer.
 Some people boil corn on the cob, some steam corn on the cob, in our house we cook corn on the cob on the grill!
-It is so easy to cook corn on the cob on the grill and it also saves on the mess of having to butter the corn after it has been cooed.
+Grilled Corn on The Cob is so easy to cook and it also saves on the mess of having to butter the corn after it has been cooled.

 To make it super easy making corn on the cob on the grill, I use these tin foil sheets.
 Then there is no one pulling a massive piece of tin foil, which we all know happens with kids.
 They are the perfect size for wrapping a piece of corn on the cob!

 Grilled Corn Ingredients

-- Corn on the cob
+- Fresh Corn on the cob

 How to cook corn on the cob on the grill

 Remove the husks from the corn.